turboapps/docs/deploying/to_turbo_server/g-turbo_plugin_and_turbo_console.md

 ##### Install location

-If the Turbo Plugin was installed for all users, the install location is in one of the following locations.
+If the Turbo Client was installed for all users, the install location is in one of the following locations.

 - For x86 platforms: **C:\Program Files\Turbo**